 Developing the policy - to be developed by the audit committee, in consultation with the executive committee, and approved by the board.
 It will be useful to seek the input of internal and external auditors.
-Consider the remits of both the risk committee and the audit committee.
+Consider the remits of both the risk committee and the audit committee as well as the sustainability committee, and any other committees whose work finds its way into the Annual Report.